compassus/compassus/README.md

    :about About})
 ```

-Routes can be keywords.
-But they can also be idents.
+Routes can also be idents.
 Below is an example route definition that uses an ident as the route key.

 ``` clojure
 (defui Item